 The Need For Casinos in the Commonwealth

-MGM’s Underperformance – The Trouble With Massachusetts Casino Revenue
+MGM’s Underperformance – Trouble With Massachusetts Casino Revenue

-The “industrial chic” downtown casino MGM built in Springfield, MA., is now over two years old.
+The “industrial chic” downtown casino MGM built in Springfield, MA., was only two years old.

 A Change of Heart and Design

 If there is one thing that is a constant in the casino business, it’s “change.”
-MGM Springfield started 2020, reaching out to answer their patron’s concerns.
+So MGM Springfield, in 2020, reached out to answer their patron’s concerns.
 Changes on the casino floor at MGM Springfield included:

 - Additional Video poker (although the paytables are less than desirable) diminishes the Royal Flush from the original 1000 credits.